AlexanderKim/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- I will do a better job on the color transformation, because my current implementation is falling short on working with optional challenges.
+- I would do a better job on the color transformation, because my current implementation is falling short on working with optional challenges.
 In particular it 'misinterprets' asphalt colors as lanes.
 I will try to apply other color spaces and channels to tackle this problem.
 - Also, still my region of interest is a fixed trapezoid.
 It is very likely that a sharp turn will be simply out of it.
-I'll play with a different shape/proportions of ROI.
+I'd play with a different shape/proportions of ROI.